Cinula/RM-Project/README.md

 * The footer is based at the bottom of the page
     * The footer section has a blue background
     * There is a title in the middle Find Us on Social media
-* Users can find the icons symbolizing the social media
+* Users can find the icons symbolizing social media
     * When the cursor points at one of the icons the icon changes color
     <img src="assets/images/footer.png">